benchristel/process-to-processes/src/index.md

 - Better **techniques**: ways of working that provide ease, efficiency, and control.
 - Generative **principles** that help you invent new techniques to fit your situation.

-...all in service of providing **mutually beneficial goods** to you, your clients, your teammates, and the users of your software.
+...all in service of providing **mutually beneficial goods** to you, your clients, your teammates, and the users of your software:

+- Software that does what you meant it to do
+- ...that is satisfying to work on
+- ...and can be improved at a steady, predictable pace.

 ### Audience